Chapter 3301-83 Pupil Transportation

 (9) Possessing or upgrading skills through formal and/or in-service training.

-(10) A satisfactory report from the state bureau of criminal identification and investigation that includes information from the federal bureau of investigation shall be required prior to the hiring of an individual as a school bus driver.
-A new report shall be required every six years with driver re-certification (rule 3301-83-10 of the Administrative Code).
+(10) A satisfactory criminal background report in accordance with divisions (J) and (K) of section 3327.10 of the Revised Code.
+A new report shall be required every six years with driver re-certification pursuant to rule 3301-83-10 of the Administrative Code.
 Records shall be maintained by the employer and/or school district for a minimum of six years.

 (11) A negative pre-employment drug test.